gradualgames/ggvm/README.md

 - You can leave out the iNES header and configure from GGVM, which discourages someone from extracting your rom.

-- Due to coding audio adapter, you can gut sound-engine.
+- Due to coding audio adapter, you can gut your sound engine.
 Thus if anyone extracts your ROM, it'll have no audio and they wasted their time.

 - Mapper 0 and 2 supported, 4 coming soon

-- Live CHR-RAM streaming supported, currently performs best on PC.
+- Live CHR-RAM streaming supported

 - No undocumented cpu opcodes supported yet, but can add support